PulseTile/PulseTile-AngularJS/README.md

-# Ripple OSI
+# PulseTile
-Ripple is a clinically led team working with you to build an integrated digital care record platform for today and the future.
-Open source, open standards and underpinned by an open architecture that can be used worldwide.
+PulseTile is a clinically led UX UI framework for healthcare.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.